-To be able to deduct the invoice of your mobile phone, you must have a specific telephone line for the development of your activity.
-Otherwise, the Treasury will not allow you to include that invoice among your expenses.
+To deduct the invoice for your mobile phone, you must have a specific telephone line to develop your activity.
+Otherwise, the Treasury will not allow you to include that invoice in your expenses.

-If you are a professional who must travel often to visit your customers and have to bear transportation and accommodation costs, you can relate these expenses to your activity, although you should follow a series of precautions since the Administration is strict to accept them.
+Suppose you are a professional who must often travel to visit your customers and have to bear transportation and accommodation costs.
+In that case, you can relate these expenses to your activity.
+However, you should follow a series of precautions since the Administration is strict about accepting them.

-In addition, to prove that they are really related to your activity we advise you to follow these precautions:
+Besides, to prove that they are related to your activity, we advise you to follow these precautions:

-- If you travel by taxi.
-Ask the taxi driver to indicate on the bill your name, date, time and the journey made so that you see the purpose of the trip and that it was related to the activity.
+1. If you travel by taxi.
+Ask the taxi driver to register on the bill your name, date, time, and the journey made to see the purpose of the trip and that it was related to the activity.

-Finally, we leave you with the best solution when it comes to demonstrating the deductibility of these expenses.
-If possible, try to have your fees broken down in the invoices you issue to your customers and, apart from that, the expenses for food, stay and transportation that you have had to bear for providing the service billed, as expenses incurred by your account.
-If you do so, the Treasury will not question that these costs are really related to your activity, since you will have incurred them on your customers.
+Finally, we leave you with the best solution for demonstrating the deductibility of these expenses.
+If possible, try to have your fees broken down in the invoices you issue to your customers.
+Apart from that, the expenses for food, stay, and transportation you have had to bear for providing the service billed, as expenses incurred by your account.
+If you do so, the Treasury will not question that these costs are related to your activity since you will have incurred them on your customers.

-If part of the work you do as a professional you have to subcontract because you have to meet deadlines or have had a flood of customers, those expenses that incurred will also be considered deductible.
+Suppose you subcontract part of the work you do as a professional because you have to meet deadlines or have had a flood of customers.
+You can consider deductible those expenses.

-Nowadays there are many self-employed workers who use Internet advertising to make themselves known.
-Specifically one of the most used services is Google Ads.
-Both the invoices of Google and those of any other company that charges you for advertising your services will be considered deductible.
+Nowadays, many self-employed workers use Internet advertising to make themselves known.
+One of the most used services is Google Ads.
+You can consider deductible both the invoices of Google and those of any other company that charges you for advertising your services.